 There is one tactic you could attempt before phoning a professional locksmith, but it’s important to know that there’s no guarantee of success and you could be subjecting your lock to further damage by administering this tactic.

 This tactic involves finding a flathead screwdriver small enough to fit into the keyhole and attempting to pry or loosen the positioning of the key inside to the point where it extrudes out of the lock and you can remove it by administering one of the two methods detailed in the previous section.

 Again, this attempt may fail – or lead to further lock damage – meaning you’ll have to phone in the professionals for assistance regardless.
 So, again, we don’t really recommend this unless you feel like you have the skill necessary.

 While preventative key and lock maintenance usually isn’t at the forefront of many peoples’ minds, there are certain things that you can do to prevent a key breaking off inside of a lock from occurring in the first place.
 This includes:

-- Lock lubrication: Often times, keys snap inside of locks because the lock hasn’t received proper maintenance.
-Simply put, this “proper maintenance” can be as basic as applying a silicone- base lubricant spray to the keyhole every 6 months or whenever you notice grinding or excess friction when you’re locking doors.
+Often, keys snap inside of locks because the lock hasn’t received proper maintenance.
+Simply put, this “proper maintenance” can be as basic as applying a silicone- based lubricant spray to the keyhole every 6 months or whenever you notice grinding or excess friction when you’re locking doors.

-- Replacement keys: As we noted in the opening, keys are subject to a lot of abuse and are used very frequently.
-So if you notice that your keys are starting to wear or if you notice other damage to your keys, have a spare made and toss out the old one.
+As we noted in the opening, keys are subject to a lot of abuse and are used very frequently.
+So, if you notice that your keys are starting to wear or if you notice other damage to your keys, have a spare made and toss out the old one.

 For more information on what to do if you’ve broken your key off inside of a lock, contact us today.
 We’re experienced locksmiths that are able to safely and efficiently correct this common problem, while also fixing your lock and getting you a new key to use.
 Give us a call at (610) 644-5334 or send an email to [email protected]